Anne Seymour (actress)

 Anne Seymour (September 11, 1909 – December 8, 1988) was an American film and television character actress.

 Personal life

-Anne Seymour Eckert was born in Manhattan to William Stanley and May Davenport (née Seymour) Eckert (1883–1967) an actress and later curator of the Museum of the City of New York.
+Anne Seymour Eckert was born in Manhattan to William Stanley and May Davenport (née Seymour) Eckert, an actress and later curator of the Museum of the City of New York.
 She was the seventh generation of a theatrical family traceable to 18th century Ireland.
 Seymour, her mother (May Davenport Seymour), and her brother (Bill Seymour) were all active in radio concurrently.

 Her great-uncle was character actor Harry Davenport, and her cousins were writer James Seymour and actor John Seymour.
-Seymour never married, and had no children.
+Seymour never married and had no children.

 Education

 After attending St. Mary's for "her conventional education", Seymour studied at the American Laboratory Theatre.

 Death

-She died of heart failure at age 79 in Los Angeles, and is interred in Westwood Village Memorial Park Cemetery.
+She died of heart failure at age 79 in Los Angeles and is interred in Westwood Village Memorial Park Cemetery.

 Career

 Stage

-Seymour's first professional activity as an entertainer came with the Jitney Players, for which she earned $15 per week.
+Seymour's first professional activity as an entertainer came with the Jitney Players, for which she earned $15 weekly.

 She was in four Broadway productions.
-She played in At the Bottom and Puppet Show, both in 1930, and in The School for Scandal in 1931.
+She played in At the Bottom and Puppet Show in 1930 and in The School for Scandal in 1931.
 Almost three decades later, she played Mrs. Sara Delano Roosevelt in Sunrise at Campobello.